dvidelabs/flatcc/README.md

 is absent, the key with the lowest id becomes primary.
 Tables and vectors can now be sorted recursively on primary keys.
 BREAKING: previously the first listed, not the lowest id, would be the primary key.
-Also introduces fixed size scalar arrays in struct fields (struct and enum elements are not supported).
-Structs support fixed size array fields, including char arrays.
+Also introduces fixed length scalar arrays in struct fields (struct and enum elements are not supported).
+Structs support fixed length array fields, including char arrays.
 Empty structs never fully worked and are no longer supported, they are also no longer supported by flatc.
 NOTE: char arrays are not currently part of Googles flatc compiler -